gukihuman/algorithms-python-hiryanov/README.md

 >Features:
 - Tests for most of the answers.
 - Every answer from contest has a separated file with additional code for the upload purpose.
-- Every answer has a detailed description of the task (as a comment inside code).
+- Every answer has a detailed description of the task (as a comment inside the code).

 >Some explanations: